luxinghong/responsively/README_EN.md

    - **Grid**: Devices in grid layout, 4 per row with pagination support
 3. **Enable Sync Operations**: Check the "Sync Operations" checkbox (only works with same-origin)
 4. **Pagination**: Use Previous/Next buttons in grid mode
+5. **Refresh Operations**:
+   - Click the "⟲" button in device title bar to refresh individual iframe
+   - Click the "Refresh All" button in control bar to batch refresh all iframes

 ## Device Groups